 Fresque Kosmopolite Art Tour

-In 2009, Parisian festival Kosmopolite evolved and extended beyond its borders.
+In 2009, Kosmopolite evolved and extended beyond its borders.
 This is how the MACrew (Paris), Aerosol Bridge Club (Amsterdam) and Farm Prod (Brussels) came together to create the Kosmopolite Art Tour in several European capitals before spreading internationally to major cities like Jakarta, Sao Paulo, Rio de Janeiro, Casablanca…

 Quai des Péniches - Akenkaai, 1000 BRU

 These pieces were painted by several artists: Spear, Eyes-B, Parole, Koolkoor, Van Tang and Steve Locatelli.
 The Propaganza artistic collective provided project coordination.

 Maternity by Polish artist Sainer, from Etam Cru

 A 400m² mural showing 3 figures, including a mother and child.
 The fresco was painted over the course of about ten days, with the use of around 150 litres of paint, under the artistic direction of the non-profit organisation “Une ville en couleur” (“A city in colour”).

 Bd Simon Bolivar, Simon Bolivarlaan, 1000 BRU

 The largest mural in Belgium has decorated De Wand station in Laeken since August 2007.
 A stone’s throw from the Atomium, Brussels' ring road and the Japanese tower, De Wand station constitutes a symbolic place of passage between the centre of Brussels and its outlying areas.
 The work, created by 30 urban artists, adds some colour and warmth to this previously unwelcoming station.